Sarthak2143/books/docs/index.md

 - Hacking Multifactor Authentication

 - This Is How They Tell Me the World Ends: The Cyberweapons Arms Race

+- The Art of Invisibility

+- Ghost in the Wires: My Adventures as the World's Most Wanted Hacker

+- The Art of Deception: Controlling the Human Element of Security

+- Social Engineering: The Science of Human Hacking

+- The Fifth Domain: Defending Our Country, Our Companies, and Ourselves in the Age of Cyber Threats

+- Dark Territory: The Secret History of Cyber War

+- The Perfect Weapon: War, Sabotage, and Fear in the Cyber Age

+- Tracers in the Dark: The Global Hunt for the Crime Lords of Cryptocurrency

+- Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hackers

 ### Cryptography

 - Serious Cryptography: A Practical Introduction to Modern Encryption

+- The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography

 ### Networking